DoctrJones/DoctrJones/README.md

 - 📫 How to reach me: Message here, that's about it!

 - ⚡ Fun fact: I'm entirely self-taught, which means my code probably sucks!
-But hey, I'm having fun and no one's paying me to do this, so can't get too made at me ;)
+But hey, I'm having fun and no one's paying me to do this, so can't get too mad at me ;)

 <!---
 DoctrJones/DoctrJones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.